 · Are you going to sell with a B2C or B2B business model

 · What problems will your product be solving for the target market

 · What factors will define the target market? (psychographic, demographic, or any others)

 · Are there any pain points in the target market?
 If yes, what are those?

 Next, you need to see how your product benefits customers and what problems it solves.
 These tell why a customer will be interested in buying your product, which is called the value proposition.
-A clear value proposition is critical for the Go-to-Market Strategy as it will help define your marketing efforts.
+A clear value proposition is critical for the Go-to-Market Strategy as it will help define your marketing management efforts.
 The following things tell about the value proposition of your product for the target market:

 · How is your product brings the difference from competitors' products